 Extending feature classes

-Each feature class is a collection of geographic features with the same geometry type (point, line, or polygon), the same attributes, and the same spatial reference.
-Feature classes stored in geodatabases can be extended as needed to achieve a number of objectives.
+Each feature class is a collection of geographic features with the same geometry type, the same attributes, and the same spatial reference.
+Feature classes stored in geodatabases can be extended to add behavior or data integrity.
 Here are some of the ways that you can extend feature classes using the geodatabase and why.

 Working with feature classes in the geodatabase

 Manage a set of feature subclasses in a single feature class.
 This is often used on feature class tables to manage different behaviors on subsets of the same feature type.